-There is a four-month gap between the Feast of Firstfruits and the Feast of Trumpets celebrated at Rosh Hashana.
+There is a gap between the spring feasts and the autumn feasts which commence with the Feast of Trumpets celebrated at Rosh Hashana, the New Year.
 The first day of the seventh month designated the beginning of the civil year.[i]
 All of the feasts are in their respective ways fulfilled in Messiah.
 The spring feasts speak of the first coming of Messiah regarding the death and resurrection of Yeshua who is our firstfruits (1 Corinthians 15:20-23).
-God’s timing is perfect and the counting of the omer continued until Shavuot (Leviticus 23:16).
-According to God’s timeline and prophetic calendar, we are in the period between the Feast of Firstfruits and the Feast of Trumpets.
+God’s timing is perfect and the counting of the Omer continued until Shavuot (Leviticus 23:16).
+According to God’s timeline and prophetic calendar we are awaiting His awesome and glorious return at the Feast of Trumpets.

 Jesus promised His disciples that He would send the Holy Spirit who arrived at Pentecost (Shavuot).
 The Holy Spirit would teach them all things and bring to remembrance the things He taught and would guide them and lead them into all truth (John 14:26; 16:13).
-The autumn feasts look forward to His second coming and we are currently in that same period keenly awaiting His return.
-It is the Holy Spirit that convicts of sin and breathes new life into a believer (John 20:22).
+The Holy Spirit convicts people of their sin and breathes new life into a believer (John 20:22) and the autumn feasts look forward to His second coming.

 Leviticus 23:23-25 gives instruction concerning the feast of trumpets.